 - Traditional Behind the Ear (BTE)

 Ultimately a recommendation from a professional is the best method of determining which type of hearing aid is right for your needs.
 Contact Princeton Otolaryngology Associates and make an appointment to speak with our experienced team.
-Our office serves patients in the Central New Jersey area, including Plainsboro and Princeton.
+Our office serves patients in the Central New Jersey area, including Plainsboro, Monroe and Princeton.